 Money list earnings 2012/13 + 2013/14: £700,671

 Highest Tournament Break 147 - five times

-He also made a 147 during the tournament, the fifth of his career, and he has set one of his ambitions as matching the record of 11 maximum breaks held by Ronnie O'Sullivan and Stephen Hendry.
+Ding has made five career 147s and he has set one of his ambitions as matching the record of 12 maximum breaks held by Ronnie O'Sullivan.

 In 2011 he won snooker's most prestigious invitation event, the Masters, for the first time.
 He faced Marco Fu in the first ever all-Asian final in a major snooker tournament.
 Ding performed brilliantly, making a century and seven more breaks over 60 in a 10-4 victory.

 In 2011 he also got to the semi-finals at the Crucible for the first time.
 Ding looked favourite for the final when he led Judd Trump 15-14, only for the young Englishman to hit back to win a classic contest 17-15.